tinacms/tinacms-site/content/docs/teams/cli/commands.md

 ### tina users:info \[email\]

-Describe a user on a Tina repo.
+Describe a user on a Tina site.

 #### Arguments